carlosjhr64/thesis/INTUITIVE.md

 where `u` is the average value of the distribution, `n` is a non-negative integer value, and
-`Pₙ` is the probability of observing a value of n.
+`Pₙ` is the probability of observing a value of `n`.
-The Poisson distribution approaches a Gaussian distribution for large `u`, and is know to have a standard deviation of the square root of u.
+The Poisson distribution approaches a Gaussian distribution for large `u`, and is known to have a standard deviation of the square root of `u`.

-> Notice that for equation #6.1 I'm unable to reproduce the superscript notation for `e^(-u)`.
+> Notice that for equation 6.1 I'm unable to reproduce the superscript notation for `e^(-u)`.
 > But I want to give my opinion that the solution
 > isn't to clutter up our table of symbols with more symbols.
 > We only have ten fingers and limited landscape on a keyboard.